This is a full review of the Macwheel MX Pro, a scooter that aims to be a good budget option that will appeal to many different value shoppers.

 Interestingly, the weight limit is one of the specs that has actually been reduced compared to the older model.

-While the MX1 had an official weight limit of 256 lbs / 120 kg, the MX Pro has it at 220 lbs / 100 kg.
-That is unusual, since both the motor and the battery should be more powerful.
-Very likely, the weight limit of the initial scooter has been overreported or a mistake has been made.
+While the MX1 had an official weight limit of 265 lbs / 120 kg, the MX Pro has it at 220 lbs / 100 kg.
+That is unusual, since both the motor and the battery are more powerful.
+Very likely, the weight limit of the initial scooter has been overreported.

-The scooter has one brake lever on the left handlebar, which activates the dual 120 mm disc brakes, which also refill the battery when active as the scooter has the regenerative braking feature.
+The scooter has one brake lever on the left handlebar, which activates the dual 120 mm disc brakes.
+They also refill the battery when active, as the scooter has the regenerative braking feature.

 The brakes are safe and strong enough for the scooter’s top speed, and the only thing they may need is a little adjustment, which should be easy to do.